Loaded Zucchini Boats are hollowed zucchinis filled with marinara and sausage, topped with melty Cheddar cheese, and baked to perfection.

 • Heat Adjustment: For spicier Zucchini Boats, use hot Italian sausage or add red pepper flakes.

-• Alternate Meat: Replace sausage with lean ground beef or turkey, and increase spices for flavor.
+• Alternate Meat: Replace sausage with lean ground beef or turkey, and add more of the spices for flavor.

-• Vegetarian Option: Substitute sausage with 2 cups of seasoned grains (like rice or quinoa), add diced carrot and bell peppers, and top with extra-sharp Cheddar cheese.
+• Vegetarian Option: Sub the sausage with 2 cups of seasoned grains (like rice or quinoa).
+Add diced carrot and bell peppers, and top with extra-sharp Cheddar cheese.

 Zucchini boats fresh out of the oven, topped with melted cheese, showcasing the finished recipe.